 This cuff wraps around a hand in order to securely hold utensils.
 It also works for pens, toothbrushes, and daily living tools.
 It is ideal for folks with a weak hand grip such as arthritis, stroke, or quadriplegia (for example, from a spinal cord injury or cerebral palsy).

-This utensil holder secures around your hand and can hold any sized utensil to support independent feeding.
+This utensil clip secures around your hand and can hold any sized utensil to support independent feeding.
 It is helpful for those with reduced upper extremity control, decreased range of motion of the wrist and hand, or weak hand grip.

 These silicone utensil holders have a similar function to the utensil holder above.
 They come in fun, bright colours and are suitable for kids or adults.